splitio/split-evaluator/README.md

       SPLITIO_EXT_API_KEY : Callhome will validate every request against Authorization header.
 This is not a Split API key but an arbitrary value <br>
       SPLITIO_API_KEY : Api-Key for you Split Environment <br>
+      SPLITIO_DEBUG : (Optional) Usable for enabling/disabling the logs of the SDK.
+By default they are off. <br>
       SPLITIO_PORT : TCP Port on host, where this service will be accessed.

     The container will serve the above endpoints.